infracost/docs/docs/usage_based_resources.md

 ### Resource arrays

-The wildcard character `[*]` can be used for an array of resources, such as AWS CloudWatch Log Groups.
-Infracost will apply the usage values individually to each element of the array (they all get the same values).
-If an array element (e.g. `this[0]`) and `[*]` are specified for a resource, only the array element's usage will be applied to that resource.
-This enables you to define default values using `[*]` and override specific elements using their index.
+The wildcard character `[*]` can be used for resource arrays (resources with [`count` meta-argument](https://www.terraform.io/docs/language/meta-arguments/count.html)) and resource maps (resources with [`for_each` meta-argument](https://www.terraform.io/docs/language/meta-arguments/for_each.html)), such as AWS CloudWatch Log Groups.
+Infracost will apply the usage values individually to each element of the array/map (they all get the same values).
+If both an array element such as `this[0]` (or map allement such as `this["foo"]`) and `[*]` are specified for a resource, only the array/map element's usage will be applied to that resource.
+This enables you to define default values using `[*]` and override specific elements using their index or key.

 <Tabs
   defaultValue="using-array-wildcard"
   values={[
-    {label: 'Using array wildcard', value: 'using-array-wildcard'},
+    {label: 'Using array or map wildcard', value: 'using-array-wildcard'}, {label: 'Array without wildcard', value: 'array-without-wildcard'},
-    {label: 'Without wildcard', value: 'without-wildcard'}
+    {label: 'Map without wildcard', value: 'map-without-wildcard'}
   ]}>
   <TabItem value="using-array-wildcard">